astojanov/astojanov.github.io/projects/clover/index.md

 The 4-bit values stored in the `values` array are in the range of $$\left[-7, 7 \right]$$, therefore each element at position `pos` is obtained by multiplying the value with the corresponding scale, and dividing the result by `7.0f`.
-An illustration of a `get` procedure is given with:
+Therefore `get` routine will have the following form:

 ```cpp
 inline float get(uint64_t pos) const